GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 faster here than on Cygwin so this is the recommended way of running GMT on Windows.

-L. Of colors and color legends
+L. Of Colors and Color Legends
 ==============================